 - Reduced Serviceability

-Skating by on the break-fix model is all fun and games until your PCs are so obsolete, your repairman can’t even find the parts to fix whatever’s broken.
-That puts you at risk of having to replace it anyway, without the benefit of having planned the expense.
+Skating by on the break-fix model is all fun and games until your PCs are so obsolete, spare parts cannot be found to fix whatever’s broken.
+That puts you at risk of having to replace it anyway, without the benefit of having planned for the expense or the down time.

 - Increased Operational Costs

 According to Techaisle, small businesses are spending an average of $427 per PC that is four years or older on repair costs.
-Essentially, you’re spending the price of a new computer repairing an older one that will have to be replaced anyway.
+Essentially, you’re spending significant money repairing an older computer that could be applied toward a new one, when the older one will have to be replaced soon anyway.

 - Diminished Productivity